vashitva25003290-cell/gadget_launch/README.md

 # gadget_launch
-My name is Vashitva Dubey.I am presenting a gadget launch of glasses
+My name is Vashitva Dubey.I am presenting a gadget launch of glasses.